Stories from our residents

 We’ve had some truly heart-warming messages from our residents over recent weeks.
 Hearing that our teams have gone the extra mile to check in on residents’ wellbeing, source everyday essentials, and are making surprise deliveries to brighten people’s day, nothing could make us prouder.
 You’re welcome to read some of the stories here…

 “My parents are residents of Great Alne and like most of the residents are classed as ‘vulnerable’.
 I just wanted to say thank you so much for all that you and your staff at Great Alne are doing to support your residents.
-The compassion and care you all are demonstrating towards the residents at such difficult times for everyone is so reassuring to me as a family members worried about them.”
+The compassion and care you all are demonstrating towards the residents at such difficult times for everyone is so reassuring to me as a family member worried about them.”

 MR & MRS S – INSPIRED VILLAGES RESIDENT

 “A huge thanks to all your staff who are going above and beyond our expectations to help us.”

 “I feel safer and looked after.
 That is down to the heroic efforts of the staff here in the village looking after our welfare!”